umccr/google_lims/docs/2019-01-09_bcbio_singletons.md

 `watch -d -n 300 'find 2019*/ -maxdepth 4 -name bcbio-nextgen-debug.log -path "*/log/*" -and -not -path "*/data/*" -and -not -path "*/bcbiotx/*" 2>/dev/null | xargs tail -n 2'`

-Cromwell configs get written at the same time and can be run instead of the native bcbio backend with:

-`find ./2019* -name run_cromwell.sh -and -not -path "*/data/*" -execdir qsub {} \;`

-Cromwell logs can be monitored with:

-`watch -d -n 300 'find 2019*/ -maxdepth 4 -name *-cromwell.log -and -not -path "*/data/*" -and -not -path "*/bcbiotx/*" 2>/dev/null | xargs tail -n 2'`

 After bcbio finishes the results _can_ be post-processed with `umccrise` which follows the same configuration approach with the `config_umccrise.sh` script.
 Copy it to the project directory, change PROJECTNAME and run it, then follow the progress with:

 `watch -d -n 300 'find 2019*/ -maxdepth 5 -name *snakemake*.log -path "*/umccrised/*" 2>/dev/null | xargs tail -n 2'`